 Undergraduate students may audit a course with the permission of the instructor of the course, the department chair, and the academic dean on a space available basis.
 An auditor is not required to participate in any examinations or graded course assignments.
 Participation in class activities and the class attendance policy is at the discretion of the instructor.
 Students have through the first week of the beginning of the fall and spring semesters and the first day of each summer session to select the audit option.
+Students must complete a Course Audit form in the Office of Records and Registration.
 Tuition is the same for auditing a course as it is for taking the course for credit.